As you probably know, scammers and hackers have been using fraudulent emails to practice their illicit trade ever since the invention of email itself.

 Bottom line: Careful use of the tips mentioned above can help you avoid falling victim to fake emails.

-With the exception of email address verification emails like the ones you receive when you sign up for a new online account (those emails are almost always legitimate), you can usually accomplish any task you need to complete by logging into the website directly and using the site’s navigation links to get to the page you need.
+Bottom line: With the exception of email address verification emails like the ones you receive when you sign up for a new online account and email newsletters that you intentionally signed up for (those emails are actually legitimate), you can usually accomplish any task you need to complete by logging into the website directly and using the site’s navigation links to get to the page you need.